 Not really.
 I mean, I started this blog when I was sick and unable to work, so I spent time scouring the internet for Nice Guy posts.
 Plus, most of the big ones that we see circulating, I’ve already addressed.
 I feel like I’m just repeating myself a lot at this point, so I don’t post as often.

 friend-zoning guys is horrible. it is disgusting. funzone them instead. send them to a small childs park so they can cry with the other babies when they dont get what they want.

 have you ever noticed that when a Nice Guy really likes a girl, he’s just following his heart ("I can’t help that I like you!”…”You lead me on!”…”I’ve felt this way since I met you!”…”I can’t change the way I feel!”)

 but when that same girl really likes another guy, it’s apparently a cold, calculated move intended to screw him over ("Doesn’t she know that he’s a jerk?”…”How could she choose him?”…”I’m so nice to her, why wouldn’t she pick me?”…”What was she thinking?”)

 so glad I turned anon back on

-Anonymous asked: I'd personally say the actual nice thing to do is if you're at a door first, hold it open for people immediately behind you.
+Anonymous said: I'd personally say the actual nice thing to do is if you're at a door first, hold it open for people immediately behind you.
 Gender shouldn't matter.

 thanks for telling me what i think